maggy1209/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task `4` function that prints a string, in reverse, followed by a new line.
 Task`5` function that reverses a string.
 Task `6` function that prints every other character of a string, starting with the first character, followed by a new line.
+Task `7`  function that prints half of a string, followed by a new line.